erenkaraboga/getir_android_final_project/README.md

 * As the application follows the single activity multi-fragment approach, and there's significant connection and synchronization between screens, a single ViewModel is used, which is also located here.

+Product List

+* On the product list module, there are two RecyclerViews, one horizontal and one vertical.
+This module uses a shared ViewModel to send requests and displays product items in the respective lists through the ProductAdapter.
+It also enables navigation to the product detail module when any item is clicked.
+Additionally, shimmer effect is utilized for loading products.

+Product Detail

+* In the product detail module, the details of the selected product from the product list page are displayed.
+Additionally, this module includes functionalities for adding the respective product to the cart or removing it from the cart."

+Basket

+ * In the basket module, the user can view the products they have selected from both the product detail and product list modules.
+If desired, the user can make changes to these products.
+ * At the bottom of the screen, there is a list of recommended products as a bonus feature, and the user can also add or remove products from here in the same way.
+If the user's basket is not empty, they can choose to empty it.
+ * When the user confirms their basket, a Toast message appears indicating the total amount, and the user is returned to the main module.

 ## List of Positives